Diprosopus: Other animals

 Janus, a goat with two faces on one body, survived from April 5 to May 5, 2020 in Wittenberg, Wisconsin.

 Few two-faced animals have survived due to associated internal organ abnormalities and brain abnormalities.
 One of the most famous was Ditto, a pig.
 Ditto was raised to adulthood, but died of pneumonia caused by food inhalation when breathing through one muzzle while eating with the other.

 Cats with the condition are known as 'Janus cats', after the Roman god.
 In July 2006, a six-year-old male Janus cat called "Frank and Louie" from Millbury, Massachusetts, USA, received publicity.
 In their case, only one esophagus (and possibly only one trachea) were functional; this aided survival.
 In September 2011, when Frank and Louie were twelve years old, it was announced that they would appear in the 2012 Guinness Book of World Records as the longest-surviving Janus cat on record.
 In 2014, Frank and Louie died at the age of fifteen.
+In July 2026, a kitten with two noses and two mouths was born in Llangedwyn, Wales.